Huotes/CommitMaker/README.md

 Chuck Norris is the only man to ever defeat a brick wall in a game of tennis.

 Whiteboards are white because Chuck Norris scared them that way.

+Most tough men eat nails for breakfast.
+Chuck Norris does all of his grocery shopping at Home Depot.